opentrace-community/opentrace-calibration/Trial Methodology.md

 <br>&nbsp;
 <br>We will be including the dataset used in our tuning as part of the OpenTrace repository, all parties are welcome to contribute.
 We would also like to put a call out there to major phone manufacturers; any factory calibration data for your BLE implementations will be helpful too!

+## Acknowledgements
+We are indebted to the:-
+* Institute for Infocomm Research (I2), a research entity of the Agency for Science, Technology and Research (A\*STAR)
+* Rohde & Schwarz Singapore
+* Infocomm Media Development Authority (IMDA)
+* Nanyang Polytechnic
+for the loan and use of facilities and equipment that was used in these tests and trials.